-Jim DeLutes is one of our Facebook community and, after admiring the photos he shared with us on Facebook, he kindly agreed to share a whole lot more photos of Venice and his story too - so let me hand things over to Jim...
+Jim DeLutes is one of our Facebook community members and, after admiring the amazing photos of Italy he shared with us on Facebook, he kindly agreed to share a whole lot more photos of Venice and his story too, so let me hand things over to Jim...

-There are many reasons that photographers first pick up a camera but mine might be a bit different since my inspirations were painters and paintings.
-I would have followed the path of canvas and oils/acrylics, etc. if only my hands would have cooperated with the brain.
-Since I didn’t have the dexterity it takes to draw and paint I found that the camera was my tool.
+There are many reasons why photographers first pick up a camera, but mine might be a bit different since my inspirations were painters and paintings.
+I would have followed the path of canvas, oils, acrylics, etc. if only my hands had cooperated with the brain.
+Since I didn’t have the dexterity it takes to draw and paint, I found that the camera was my tool.

-For over 40 years I’ve played with the camera to experiment and learn different techniques.
-Learning through trial and error (a lot of errors), I discovered the art of light and shadow, colors that play off of one another and how to draw the viewer’s eye into the story of the photo.
+For over 40 years, I’ve played with the camera to experiment and learn different techniques.
+Through trial and error (a lot of errors), I discovered the art of light and shadow, colors that play off of one another, and how to draw the viewer’s eye into the story of the photo.

-In 2009, my wife and I fulfilled a long time dream to travel to Italy.
-With five weeks and a rental car we explored over 5500 miles from the Dolomites to the Gulf of Taranto, along the Mediterranean and Adriatic coasts and many points in between.
+In 2009, my wife and I fulfilled a longtime dream to travel to Italy.
+With five weeks and a rental car, we explored thousands of miles, all the way from the Dolomites to the Gulf of Taranto, along the Mediterranean and Adriatic coasts, and many points in between.

-It was an amazing trip and it inspired the artist in both of us (my wife is a watercolorist/muralist) and upon our return home I began to process the 7,000+ images that I had taken.
-It was a such a joy to me to work on these images and be able to bring out the wonder and magic that I felt when I was standing in Italy.
+It was an amazing trip, and it inspired the artist in both of us (my wife is a watercolorist and muralist), and upon our return home, I began to process the 7,000+ images that I had taken.
+It was such a joy to me to work on these images and be able to bring out the wonder and magic that I felt when I was standing in Italy.

-In 2012 we returned.
-This time for 2 months allowing ourselves the ability to stay in each area for a week or so.
-Renting houses or apartments allowed us to settle into an area and explore with a more relaxed attitude.
+In 2022, we returned.
+This time for 2 months, allowing ourselves the ability to stay in each area for a week or so.
+Renting houses or apartments allowed us to settle into an area and explore it with a more relaxed attitude.

-We stayed at Lake Como, Lucca, the Cinque Terre, Florence, Le Marche, Cortona and the Amalfi coast on our 5500+ miles journey through Italy.
+We stayed at Lake Como, Lucca, and Cinque Terre, Florence, Le Marche, Cortona and the Amalfi coast on our 10,000+ miles journey through Italy.
 And this time 8,000+ images.